dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 By [Glenn Condron](https://github.com/glennc), [Ryan Nowak](https://github.com/rynowak), and [Steve Gordon](https://github.com/stevejgordon)

-A [IHttpClientFactory](/dotnet/api/microsoft.extensions.http.ihttpclientfactory) can be registered and used to configure and create [HttpClient](/dotnet/api/system.net.http.httpclient) instances in an app.
+An [IHttpClientFactory](/dotnet/api/microsoft.extensions.http.ihttpclientfactory) can be registered and used to configure and create [HttpClient](/dotnet/api/system.net.http.httpclient) instances in an app.
 It offers the following benefits:

 - Provides a central location for naming and configuring logical `HttpClient` instances.
 For example, a "github" client can be registered and pre-configured to access GitHub.
 A default client can be registered for other purposes.
 - Codifies the concept of outgoing middleware via delegating handlers in `HttpClient` and provides extensions for Polly-based middleware to take advantage of that.